E-ugine/idempotent-ingestion-engine/README.md

 ![Tests](https://img.shields.io/badge/tests-passing-brightgreen.svg)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey.svg)

-A FastAPI payment-ingestion service that guarantees a client is never double-charged — even under network retries, concurrent duplicate requests, or a mid-flight server crash.
+A FastAPI payment-ingestion service that guarantees a client is never double-charged, even under network retries, concurrent duplicate requests, or a mid-flight server crash.

-This project isn't a payment processor.
+This isn't a payment processor.
 It doesn't move real money, and it deliberately doesn't talk to Stripe, Adyen, or any real PSP.
 Its scope is narrower and more specific: **safely accepting the intent to charge someone, exactly once, under every failure mode that can realistically hit a production payment API.**

 ## Contents